Information for undergraduates

 How do you find a project?
 You need to approach a member of staff that you think you would be interested in working with.
 You can also look on the College website where individual staff sometimes put projects that they are offering.
-This website also gives you ideas to think about when you start to look for a project.
+The Imperial UROP webpages also give you ideas to think about when you start to look for a project.

 Found a project supervisor?
 Here are the rules and guidelines for applications:

-- Applications for an individual bursary are invited from a student who is a registered as an undergraduate student of Imperial College at the time of application and whose proposed project placement lasts at least 4 weeks (full-time).
+- Applications for an individual bursary are invited from students registered as Imperial College Undergraduates at the time of application and whose proposed project placement lasts at least 4 weeks (full-time).

-- Projects are typically 4, 6, or 8 weeks.
-10 weeks is exceptional in ESE.
+- Projects are typically 6 or 8 weeks, though up to 12 weeks is possible

 How do you apply for funding?